deeztek/Hermes-Secure-Email-Gateway/docs/admin/01-system/system-certificates.md

 [SAN Management](../03-email-server/san-management.md).
 Both paths land rows in the same `system_certificates` table.

+#### The ACME account

+certbot registers an account the first time it talks to a given ACME endpoint, and registering means accepting the Terms of Service.
+Both request paths pass `--agree-tos --non-interactive --no-eff-email` so that happens without a prompt, because neither runs on a terminal that could answer one.

+The automated SAN path did not always pass them.
+Without `--agree-tos` certbot stops to ask, finds no terminal, and exits on `EOFError` before it attempts a challenge, so the path only ever worked on a gateway where somebody had already requested a certificate by hand from this page.
+Adding a mailbox domain is normally the first ACME action a new install performs, so on a fresh install it failed every time.

+The contact address comes from **Admin E-mail** in [System Settings](system-settings.md), and is passed only when it is a real address.
+It ships as a placeholder and nothing outside the console ever writes it, so if it has not been changed the account is registered with `--register-unsafely-without-email` instead.
+That is supported by Let's Encrypt, and it beats binding the account to an address that does not exist, because an ACME account's contact address is awkward to correct afterwards. **Set a real Admin E-mail if you want Let's Encrypt's expiry warnings.**

+#### Failures are recorded, not swallowed

+certbot writes its failures to stderr.
+Both request paths capture stdout and stderr together, so a failure comes back as a value rather than an exception.

+For the SAN path the reason is written to `mailbox_sans.dns_result_msg` and shown in the **Mailbox SAN Validation** sub-table below, so a certificate that will not issue tells you why on this page.
+The scheduled validator then retries on its next run.

+Previously stderr had nowhere to go, so any certbot failure surfaced as an internal error: the scheduled job stopped where it stood, wrote nothing to the SAN rows, and mailed the administrator.
+A certbot success was the only outcome the code could observe.

 ### 2. Import Certificate

 For certs issued by any CA other than Let's Encrypt (commercial CA,